Deric-W/FindScoreP/docs/UTILITIES.md

 After including the `ScorePUtilities` module the following functions are available:

-### scorep_instrument(target)
+### scorep_instrument()

-Configures a target to be instrumented by Score-P and supports the following keywords:
+Configures targets to be instrumented by Score-P and supports the following keywords:

+ - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be instrumented

+ - `TARGETS`, a multi-value keyword which lists targets which should be instrumented

  - `OVERRIDE`, an option that when enabled allows overwriting existing `<LANG>_COMPILER_LAUNCHER` and `<LANG>_LINKER_LAUNCHER` properties